Welcome to the Summerfield Charitable Trust

-However, like many grant-giving Trusts, the income we have to distribute to charities has been reduced in the last year due to the impact of COVID-19.
-As a consequence we will have a particular focus to our grant giving in 2021 and will be making a smaller number of grants this year.
-We anticipate that most of our grants will be under £10,000, with only one or two larger grants.
-Please read the “What We Fund “ section for more detail.
+As the income we have to distribute to charities has been reduced, we have decided to have a particular focus to our grant giving and will be awarding a smaller than usual number of grants.
+We anticipate that most of our grants will be under £10,000, with only one or two larger grants per year.
+Please read the "What We Fund" section for more details.

 Antonia Shield then joined the Summerfield Board in November 2020.
 Antonia is Managing Partner of BPE Solicitors in Cheltenham having previously spent 10 years heading up the firm’s large property team.
 Antonia has undertaken a wide range of commercial property work throughout her career including development and regeneration projects.
 Antonia did her first degree in Architectural History and she remains passionate about the built environment both historic and contemporary, enjoys art, antiques and gardening.